greensebastian/socialight/README.md

 ## Configuration

+* DEVELOPMENT

+When set to *true*, additional handlers are added to allow for debugging/testing with slack messages.

 ### Slack tokens

 The required environment variables can be found in the slack API web interface after creating a slack app with the required permissions.

 * SLACK_BOT_TOKEN

 Starts with *xoxb-* and can be found under Features -> OAuth & Permissions.

 * SLACK_SIGNING_SECRET

 Can be found under Settings -> Basic Information -> App Credentials

 * SLACK_APP_TOKEN

 Starts with *xapp-* and is found under Settings -> Basic Information -> App-Level Tokens

 ### Events

 * POOL_CHANNELS

 Comma separated list of channel names to run events for.
 Omit # prefix.

 * ANNOUNCEMENTS_CHANNEL

 Name of channel where the bot announces shared information, such as successfully planned events.
 Omit # prefix.

 * PARTICIPANTS

 Number of participants per event.

 ## Slack app setup